 Mercifully, there is no movement to translate the ancient texts of Daoist ritual into colloquial modern Chinese.
 Of course, for northern Daoist ritual a modern translation wouldn’t make the texts any more intelligible anyway, given the slow tempo and melisma.

-Laozi does appear in one of our favourite couplets for the scripture hall (my book pp.194–5; not easily translated!):
+Laozi does appear in one of our favourite couplets for the scripture hall (see Recopying ritual manuals, under “The couplet volume”; cf. my book pp.194–5—not easily translated!):

 穩如太山盤腿座 Seated in lotus posture firm as Mount Tai,

-貫定乾坤李老君 Old Lord Li thoroughly resolves the male and female elements.
+貫定乾坤李老君 Old Lord Li thoroughly resolves male and female aspects.